Skip to content

 See annotated examples — then get marked

-Read sample GAMSAT essays to see strong responses, then write your own and get it marked free by two AI examiners on the official criteria.
+Read sample GAMSAT essays to see strong responses, then write your own and get it marked free by two AI examiners on a rubric built from ACER's two published criteria.
 The only way Section II improves is by writing and getting specific feedback.

 Key takeaways